 No Russian Collusion

 If you haven’t heard the term Russian Doll Method, don’t be alarmed.
-It’s not some KGB contrived espionage strategy to win Trump the election.
 The Russian Doll Method is a timeless storage tip that places items inside of other items.
 Think storing boxed glassware inside of a hamper or several power tools in a large portable closet.

 Take a Cue from Flight Attendants

-If you have flown the skies lately, you might have noticed how flight attendants roll clothing to optimize storage spaces.
-Rolling your clothes not only helps you get the most out of your storage unit, it also prevents creases and wrinkles from diminishing your appearance.
+If you have flown the skies lately, you might have noticed how flight attendants roll clothing to optimize storage.
+Rolling your clothes not only helps you get the most out of your storage, it also prevents creases and wrinkles from diminishing your appearance.

 One more common-sense storage tip: put the heaviest items and boxes at the bottom of a row.
 You reduce the likelihood of your stuff tipping over and the heaviest boxes provide a strong foundation for stacking other things.